Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 It is also said the Bodhisattva is like a boatman, ferrying sentient beings across, from conventional truth to "the other shore" of wisdom or ultimate truth.

-These admirable & devotional images, conveying vital information (namely universality & process) nevertheless misrepresent the Bodhisattva's true intent.
+These admirable & devotional images, conveying vital information (namely universality & process) nevertheless somewhat misrepresent the Bodhisattva's true intent.
 Does the Bodhisattva have the energy to stay last ?
 Is he or she able to serve others without making sure he or she is also self-serving ?
 Not so.
 No doubt extremely compassionate, powerful and wise, the Great Bodhisattva, still under the sway of very subtle delusions, must first become a Buddha to realize his or her goal.
 These logical considerations are important, for the Buddha urged his followers to question themselves on everything, his own teachings included !

-True Bodhicitta is "king-like".
+True Bodhicitta is therefore "king-like".
 The Bodhisattva seeks full enlightenment (Buddhahood) and then, as a Buddha, i.e. no longer a sentient being, brings infinite energy-resources into play to help (teach, empower, bless) all sentient beings without free will (hell beings, hungry ghosts, animals, anti-gods, gods) and all humans of good will.
 While very powerful, a Buddha is not omnipotent, nor a Creator-God.
 To propell into Buddhahood, the Bodhisattva vows to generate the "mind of enlightenment for all sentient being".

 According to the Lesser Vehicle, the Great Vehicle miscalculates.
 Lacking time, the Bodhisattva will never be able to complete his or her training.
 Liberation (Arhathood) may be intended, but Buddhahood is extremely rare, if not impossible.
 And in a certain way, Great Perfection Teachings confirm this, for although Buddhahood is definitely possible, it remains extremely difficult.
 To accumulate from scratch the necessary merit to clear all the dross in a single lifetime was deemed nearly impossible.